-Series FS Impact on Advancement FS Impact on Time Rank Youth and Collegiate No impact on advancement.
-Forfeits ability to run that race, but eligible for other race in that round for Time Rank purposes.
-(9.12.3, 9.20.7) Elite Not eligible to advance to next round (9.7.5) Forfeits ability to run that race, but eligible for other race in that round for Time Rank purposes.
+ŧ Competi ionsSer es Categ ories FS Impact on Advancement FS Impact on Time Rank ŧ Qualifica ion Speed Frials all No impact on advancement. n/a ¥ 3 Champio nship and National events Youth Cand Collegi ate No impact on advancement.
+May be eligible to advance to next round.
+(9.15.7)Forfeits ability to run that race, but eligible for other race in that round for Time Rank purposes.
+(9.12.3, 9.20.7) n/a ‡ 4 € Champio nship and National eventsEI All except Youth Not eligible to advance to next round (9.7.5) Forfeits ability to run that ra other race in that round for purposes.
 (9.12.3, 9.20.7)

-Table 9-4 Speed False Start Impact Summary for non-Knockout Rounds except where a False Start has been made by either competitor in the relevant race; or
+Table 9-4 Speed False Start Impact Summary for non-Knockout Rounds